The Best Medicines for Dogs with Allergy Symptoms

 2. Food Allergies: Triggered by specific ingredients that can cause itching, digestive issues, or skin problems, food allergies occur when the immune system views certain proteins as threats, leading to gastrointestinal distress, chronic ear infections, and inflammation in the skin and paws.

-3. Environmental Allergies: Reactions to pollen, dust mites, mold, or other airborne substances result from the immune system attacking these particles, leading to seasonal symptoms such as sneezing, watery eyes, and persistent licking or chewing of the paws.
+3. Environmental Allergies: Also called atopic dermatitis (or atopy), environmental allergies consist of reactions to pollen, dust mites, mold, or other airborne substances that trigger immune responses, leading to seasonal symptoms such as sneezing, watery eyes, and persistent licking or chewing of the paws.

 Key Allergic Symptoms in Dogs